 Looking forward, it enables us to focus on individual, team and college improvements.
 It's an opportunity to recognise achievements and celebrate successes, strengthen relationships and improve teamwork.

 The college operates two pension schemes: The Scottish Teachers Superannuation Scheme administered by the Scottish Public Pensions Agency for teaching staff and the Local Government Pension Scheme administered by Highland Council for support staff.
 For further information on the Scottish Public Pensions Agency, please visit their website or the Highland Council website.

-The college's Disciplinary Policy and Grievance Policy follows best practice as determined by the ACAS Code of Practice.
-The college has a Staff Code of Conduct policy outlining the conduct expected from staff.
+The college's disciplinary policy, information security policy and grievance policy follows best practice as determined by the ACAS Code of Practice.
+The college has a staff code of conduct policy outlining the conduct expected from staff.